akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 When creating a consumer stream you need to pass in `ConsumerSettings` (@scaladoc[API](akka.kafka.ConsumerSettings)) that define things like:

-* serializers for the keys and values
+* de-serializers for the keys and values
 * bootstrap servers of the Kafka cluster
 * group id for the consumer, note that offsets are always committed for a given consumer group
 * Kafka consumer tuning parameters